spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-dynamic-multistore.md

 ## Install feature core

 Follow the steps below to install the Dynamic Multistore feature core.

 ### Prerequisites

-Follow the steps below to install the Dynamic Store feature:
+Follow the steps below to install the Dynamic Store feature core:

 ### 1) Make sure that Country, Locale and Currency modules migrated to the required major version